-I have commenced using a book to paint pictures in , the pages are good quality watercolour paper A4 size.
-This is the first page and is of Oxford’s Christ Church Cirencester castle
+I have book to paint my pictures in The pages are A4 size.
+This the first page is a painting of Christ Church Oxford

 Page 4 My children having an adventure on a canal boat here seen filling up with fresh water near Bath

-The village hall from another angle.
-The tree insists on being in the picture.I took a photo and copied that.
+The village hall The tree insists on being in the picture.I took a photo and copied that.